chengluyu/makeast/README.md

 * The keyword `tree` indicate a container for one or more nodes and trees.
 It will be transpiled into an union type of all sub nodes.
 * The decorator `@tag("kind", "SyntaxTreeKind")` means generate an enum named `SyntaxTreeNode` together with the tree and every node inside the tree will be included as an enum constant.

-Astgen will generate following TypeScript interfaces and enums for you.
+Makeast will generate following TypeScript interfaces and enums for you.

 ```typescript
 export enum SyntaxTreeKind {